INTRODUCTION

 Advanced

-Is competent to scull and steer a boat without a launch present in accordance with the rules base in the Water Safety plan, provided there are no prevailing adverse conditions, examples of which are:
+Is competent to scull and steer a boat without a launch present, in accordance with the rules base in the Water Safety plan, and provided there are no prevailing adverse conditions, examples of which are:

-An Advanced steers is expected to recognise these conditions and can boat if it is deemed safe to do so, but must be accompanied by a launch (to a sensible ratio for the conditions).
+An Advanced steers is expected to recognise these conditions and can boat if it is deemed safe, but must be accompanied by a launch (to a sensible ratio for the conditions).

 Requirements: